zanix/dotfiles/README.md

   - [iterm2](https://iterm2.com) **_(MacOS)_**

 ### Vim

+A `.vimrc` configuration is available for systems where NeoVim is not available.

+#### Ultimate Vim Configuration

 > [!NOTE]
 > I use this for systems where I haven't updated to Neovim yet